Vichy France: Relations with America

+Relations with Britain

 The British feared that the French naval fleet could end up in German hands and be used against its own naval forces, which were so vital to maintaining North Atlantic shipping and communications.
 Under the armistice, France had been allowed to retain the French Navy, the Marine Nationale, under strict conditions.
 Vichy pledged that the fleet would never fall into German hands but refused to send the fleet beyond Germany's reach by sending it to Britain or to far-away French colonies such as in the West Indies.
 That did not satisfy Winston Churchill, who ordered French ships in British ports to be seized by the Royal Navy.
 Shortly after the armistice (22 June 1940), Britain conducted the destruction of the French Fleet at Mers-el-Kebir, killing 1,297 French military personnel.
 Vichy severed diplomatic relations with Britain.
 The French squadron at Alexandria, under Admiral René-Emile Godfroy, was effectively interned until 1943, when an agreement was reached with Admiral Andrew Browne Cunningham, commander of the British Mediterranean Fleet.
-After the Mers-el-Kebir incident, the British recognised Free France as the legitimate French government.
+After the Mers-el-Kebir incident, the British recognized Free France as the legitimate French government.